-Make sure your CTAs are ready to convert on the landing pages.
+Make sure your calls-to-action (CTAs) are ready to convert leads on the landing pages.
 Before you start your initiative to drive web traffic to your landing pages, you might want to A/B test several versions of your CTA.
-Remember, subtle changes like the size and shape of your CTA button, its placement, the text font, the language, and the color can all make a big impact.
+Remember, subtle changes like the size and shape of your CTA button, its placement, the text font, the language, and the color can all make a big difference.

-Once you have high-performing CTA, add them to the most popular pages on your site.
+Once you have high-performing CTAs, add them to the most popular pages on your website.
 You might also want a CTA on your blog and your homepage.
 Chart out a landing page testing strategy and implement it.
 A good CRM software will do the job of implementing your strategy and quantifying its results.

 Make an appropriate PPC landing page to take the full advantage of this referral traffic.
 We talked about PPC in both Chapter 2 and Chapter 3 of this guide.

 Guest blogging is a great way to get new sets of eyes on your company’s content.
 To start a guest blogging arrangement, reach out to several marketing blogs you read.
 Pitch them a few topics you could write for them.
 Once someone agrees to guest posting your content on their site, return the favor and offer them to write a guest post on your site too.